-- free services for participants in their placements: - for all placements: general online training, provided by the Executive Agency of the European Commission, as well as support for the certificate and recognition of experience, provided by the European Solidarity Corps Resource Centre; - for cross border placements: insurance and linguistic support provided by the Executive Agency of the European Commission, as well as specific training provided by a National Agency. - financial support for other expenses: - participants' costs: travel (for both in-country and cross-border placements), subsistence (only for volunteering placements); additional expenses arising when engaging disadvantaged young people, insurance (for in-country placements); - organisational support (for volunteering placements): including a financial contribution to cover costs such as administrative tasks, specific training and mentorship, coordination tasks (in case of consortia of participating organisations), a contribution for costs related to staff carrying out these tasks.. - Integration programme (for traineeships placements and jobs): including a financial contribution to cover costs such as administrative tasks, on-the-job and continuous training, mentorship, coordination tasks (in case of consortia of participating organisations), a contribution for costs related to staff carrying out these tasks (full coverage of the remuneration/salary of the European Solidarity Corps participant in traineeships and jobs is excluded).
+- free services for participants in their activities: - for all activities: general online training, provided by the Executive Agency of the European Commission, as well as support for the certificate and recognition of experience, provided by European Solidarity Corps Resource Centres; - for cross border activities: insurance and linguistic support provided by the Executive Agency of the European Commission, as well as specific training provided by a national agency. - financial support for other expenses: - participants' costs: travel (for both in-country and cross-border activities), subsistence (only for volunteering activities); additional expenses arising when engaging disadvantaged young people, insurance (for in-country activities); - organisational support (for volunteering activities): including a financial contribution to cover costs such as administrative tasks, specific training9 and mentorship, coordination tasks (in case of consortia of participating organisations), a contribution for costs related to staff carrying out these tasks; - integration programme (for traineeships and jobs): including a financial contribution to cover costs such as administrative tasks, on-the-job and continuous training, mentorship, coordination tasks (in case of consortia of participating organisations), a contribution for costs related to staff carrying out these tasks (full coverage of the remuneration/salary of the European Solidarity Corps participant in traineeships and jobs is excluded).

-2. Co-financing from other EU programmes and funds
+2. Financing from sources other than EU Funds